 Shammi Kapoor – The Game Changer by Rauf Ahmed

-We know he comes from the family of Prithvi Raj Kapoor, but what you figure out in Shammi Kapoor’s biography is that almost every one in the film industry is related to them in some way or the other.
-It almost makes you feel like one big family and I suddenly realized what a big barrier it is for the outsiders to cross to be a part of film industry.
+We know he comes from the family of Prithvi Raj Kapoor.
+But what you figure out in Shammi Kapoor’s biography is that almost everyone in the film industry is related to them in some way or the other.
+It almost makes you feel like one big family. and I suddenly realized what a big barrier it is for the outsiders to cross to be a part of film industry.
 The story talks a lot about the whims and fancies of film stars, the weight they carried and the relationships they shared with the rest of the team.
 It seems most teams came together because of the relationships they shared with each other rather than any other factor.
-Geeta Bali’s journey to stardom gives an insight into how the outsiders made way into the industry and how lot of girls came to the industry to earn for their families.
+Geeta Bali’s journey to stardom gives an insight into how the outsiders made way into the industry.
+And how a lot of girls came to the industry to earn for their families.

-There is lot of trivia that you gather about the work of Shammi Kapoor.
+There is a lot of trivia that you gather about the work of Shammi Kapoor.
 Like the famous Yahoo song of his from the film Junglee was shot in Kufri and not Kashmir as everyone believes.
 There are many of his famous songs that were not written for his films but he created a situation to fit that song and they went on to become history.
 Shammi Kapoor ended up doing a lot of films that were rejected by Dev Anand.
 I wonder how those energetic numbers would have looked on a gentler Dev Anand.

-I wish editors had done a better Job – Almora is not in Himachal, his daughter was not 33 when Geeta Bali died and at lot of places the maths just does not work out.
+I wish editors had done a better Job – Almora is not in Himachal, his daughter was not 33 when Geeta Bali died and at a lot of places the maths just does not work out.
 An actress struggles for years before her first hit but she is always 22-23 years of age.
-There are lot of editing errors – spelling mistakes, grammatical errors.
+There are a lot of editing errors – spelling mistakes, grammatical errors.
 Where are all the good editors of the world?

 Overall, a very balanced portrayal of Shammi Kapoor.